Holochain price prediction: What is HOT?

 All of this isn’t to say that Holochain doesn’t have a native cryptocurrency – it does, and it’s known as HOT.
 The point we’re driving at here is that the use of tokens is optional.

 Holochain price predictions came into sharp focus in early April 2021, when the token’s value surged dramatically.
 HOT had begun the year at $0.000592 but subsequently raced to $0.03157 in a little under four months.
 To put that into context, this capped off gains of 5,232%.

 Part of the driving force behind its previous spikes may have been the revelation that the company behind Holochain was granted a US patent for the networking innovations it has developed.
-The open-source project said that this was a defensive move and the team fully intended “to share it openly within the context of the Holochain framework”.
+The open-source project said that this was a defensive move, and that the team fully intended “to share it openly within the context of the Holochain framework”.